Slide Slide Slide Slide

 The AOC and You: What You Can Do to Help

-Everyone who lives in the Cuyahoga River watershed has a part to play in restoring and improving conditions in the AOC.
+Everyone in the Cuyahoga River watershed has a part to play in restoring and improving conditions in the AOC.
 Here are some suggestions:

 • Pick up your pet’s poop.
 Bacteria that runs into storm drains or right into streams can be part of the reason for beach closings.